 Croatia Immigration Services

 Newland Chase offers full support with all aspects of corporate immigration to Croatia.
 Please find an overview of the typical corporate immigration processes below.
 Every situation is unique, so please do get in touch, either through your usual Newland Chase contact or using the details on the right hand side of the page.
 Our immigration experts will be glad to discuss your needs in greater detail.

-The Local Hire Work Permit is the standard process applicable to highly-skilled, locally-hired foreign nationals in Croatia.
-It is valid for one year initially and renewable without restriction.
+The Local Hire Stay and Work Permit - Key Positions is the standard process applicable to foreign nationals locally hired in key positions in companies, branch offices and representative offices in Croatia.

 The Intra-Company Transfer Permit (EU Directive 2014/66) is only applicable to assignees falling into management/specialist or trainee categories sent to Croatia for over 90 days from outside the EU and has a maximum total duration of stay of three years for managers/specialists and one year for trainees.
 The applicant must have been employed for at least six months (for trainees) or nine months (for managers/specialists) by the sending company or group of companies immediately preceding the date of the intra-corporate transfer application.